This site may be unavailable on Wednesday 22 January between 9:00 pm and 9:30 pm (AEDT) due to maintenance.

 As discussed in Part 22, the Registrar must be satisfied that the trade mark as a whole is capable of distinguishing the goods or services claimed.
 While wine trade marks are no different in this respect, there are some issues peculiar to these types of trade marks that examiners should be aware of.

-The appearance of a protected term from the AGWA Register in a trade mark will give rise to careful consideration as to whether a section 41 ground for rejection applies – particularly if that protected term is the main identifying feature of the trade mark.
+The appearance of a protected term from the AGWA Register in a trade mark will give rise to careful consideration whether a section 41 ground for rejection applies – particularly if that protected term is the main identifying feature of the trade mark.
 Some examples are discussed in the following.

 2.3.1 Protected terms in trade marks